 Map 4.6.1 illustrates the history of tornadoes hitting in and around the Kansas City region since 1996.
-The figure presents paths of destruction, property damages, loss of life and injuries.
+The figure presents paths of destruction.

 Historical narratives of the region's prior deadly tornadoes prior to 2010 are available in the 2010 Plan update.
-Narratives were removed from the 2015 Plan update as well as this 2020 Plan update to streamline information.
-The 2020 Plan update focuses on events occurring in the last five years or those in the recent past that give context to the region's vulnerability and demonstrate potential impact to the region.
+Narratives were removed from the 2015 Plan update as well as the 2020 Plan update to